ADMISSIONS, RECRUITMENT AND GATEWAY SERVICES

 On the basis of their new-student assessment scores, students can be placed into one or more of the following courses:

 All students enrolled in degree programs are required to have MATH0074 competency.
 Successful completion (C- or better) of any math course is required in order to advance to the next higher level math course.
-Some of these courses must be successfully completed before the student registers for his or her 13th credit hour.
-Success Coaches/Advisors in the Student Success Center can also suggest programs to assist the student in remedial coursework such as tutoring, Solutions, and boot camps.
+Success Coaches/Advisors in the Student Success and Transition Center can also suggest programs to assist the student in remedial coursework such as tutoring, Solutions, and boot camps.

-Students who believe they have been misplaced into a reading/writing/math course should see an advisor in Admissions, Advising and Enrollment Services about retesting BEFORE THE FIRST DAY OF THE SEMESTER‘S CLASSES.
-If students have further questions, they can contact the Student Success Center in 136 Kee Hall, 419-755-4764.
+Students who believe they have been misplaced into a reading/writing/math course should see an advisor in the Student Success and Transition Office about retesting or providing additional information noted above BEFORE THE FIRST DAY OF THE SEMESTER‘S CLASSES.
+If students have further questions, they can contact the Student Success and Transition Center in 136 Kee Hall, 419-755-4764.

 Make-Up Exam Proctoring Services

-Students may arrive at the Student Success Center anytime during the NC State Make-Up Exam Proctoring hours; however, all exams must be completed by the end of the session.
-The available hours for exam proctoring can be found on the College website at http://www.ncstatecollege.edu/cms/student-success-center/assessments.html.
+Students may arrive at the Student Success and Transition Center anytime during the NC State make-up exam proctoring hours; however, all exams must be completed by the end of the session.
+The available hours for exam proctoring can be found on the College website at http://www.ncstatecollege.edu/ cms/student-success-center/assessments.html.